 The Agent workspace is not part of an administrator’s view but forms an essential part of the TMS.
-This page is where an agent will work from, and requires an extension that has been enabled as an agent.
+This is where a high-productivity user will work from and requires an extension enabled as an agent.

-Queue membership, however, is not limited to agents.
-Any extension can have the queues feature enabled (some extension types do by default) whilst not having the full advanced analytics, these extensions are termed “participants” and do not have the same statistics and functionality as agents.
+Queue membership, is part of, but not limited to agents.
+Any extension can have the queues feature enabled (some extension types do by default) whilst not having the full advanced analytics; these extensions are termed “participants” and do not have the same statistics and functionality as agents.

 Agent vs Participant

 Below are detailed a few of the differences between an agent and a participant:

 In order for an extension to be an agent, it must have the Agent Extensions or Queue Agent Analytics activated.
 Then, the functionality should be enabled on the “Agent” tab within the extension using Extension Manager.

 If the feature is not enabled, there will be an error message as such:

 When the feature has been activated, but not yet enabled, the Agent tab will display such:

 Once, the agent has been enabled, the Agent tab will reflect so: